Healthy Homes Assessment Heretaunga

 Heating Heretaunga

-Heretaunga rental properties need to have a stable source of heat which can warm the main or largest living space to at least 18degC, even during the coldest winter days.
-This is the minimum temperature indoors recommended by the World Health Organisation for people’s physical health and mental outlook.
+Rental properties in Heretaunga must have a fixed heating source that can heat the principal or the biggest living area to at minimum 18degC, even on the winter coldest days.
+This is the minimum indoor temperature suggested by the World Health Organisation for people’s physical well-being and mental well-being.

-The source of heat requirements that it be permanently fixed (i.e., not portable), at least 1.5 kW of heating capacity and have the minimum capacity for heating required for the main living room.
-The Heating Assessment Tool can be used to determine whether the fixed heater(s) are adequate or if you’ll need to top up by adding a second heater.
-Unflued combustion and open fire heaters such as mobile LPG bottle heaters aren’t considered acceptable heating options in The Healthy Homes Standard.
+The source of heat requirements for it to be permanent (i.e., not portable) with at least 1.5 horsepower in capacity, and meet the minimum heating capacity needed to heat the living space in general.
+The Heating Assessment Tool can be used to determine whether the existing fix heater(s) are sufficient or if you’ll need to ‘top up’ by adding a second heater.
+Fires that are open and unflued heaters like the portable LPG bottle heaters are not considered acceptable heating options under Healthy Homes Standard.
+Healthy Homes Standard.

 Ventilation Heretaunga

-The ventilation standard is about recognising the fact that dried air can be more easy to heat, and that the property that is properly ventilated is less likely to grow damp and mould.
+The ventilation standard is all about acknowledging how dried air can be less difficult to heat and that the property that is properly ventilated is less likely to be a victim of mould and damp.

-Bedrooms, living spaces, dining rooms, and kitchens are considered liveable spaces.
-Spaces that connect, such as the hallway aren’t considered liveable and therefore do not need an opening window or door.
+Living rooms, bedrooms, kitchens and dining rooms are considered liveable areas.
+Connecting spaces like the hallway are not considered liveable and don’t need an opening window or door.

-Bathrooms, kitchens, and any other area in your house that houses a bath, shower or cooktop, or any other water-generating appliance will require appropriate extractor fans that vent out to the outside.
-Our Healthy Homes Assessment service will check that there is adequate ventilation in each livable space that includes extractor fans that are suitable in areas of high moisture.
+All bathrooms and kitchens and every other room of your home that has shower, bath cooker or any other humidity-generating items will require suitable extractor fans that are vented to the outdoors.
+The Healthy Homes Assessment service will verify that there is enough air circulation in every living space and will also check for the proper extractor fans in areas of high moisture.

 building ventilation inspections